LuxDL/Lux.jl/README.md

 # ExplicitFluxLayers

-Flux by default relies on storing parameters and states in its model structs. `AbstractExplicitLayers` is an initial prototype to make Flux explicit-parameter first.
+Flux by default relies on storing parameters and states in its model structs. `ExplicitFluxLayers` is an initial prototype to make Flux explicit-parameter first.

 An `AbstractExplicitLayer` is simply the minimal set of fixed attributes required to define a layer, i.e. an `AbstractExplicitLayer` is